wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 data array entry does not exist.
 This is also consistent with how invalidations are usually handled.

 For all `_B` version states that indicate an ongoing flush, the method will check whether data exists locally, and whether the requestor has the last upper level copy of the block.
-If both are true, then the `PUTS` is inserted as the second front entry of the MSHR register, right after the ongoing flush event.
+If both are true, then the `PutS` is inserted as the second front entry of the MSHR register, right after the ongoing flush event.
 The reason is that the invariant must be maintained such that, if the directory entry is valid, then there must be a copy either in the upper level, or exists locally.
-If the `PUTS` is not handled right after the flush, then there is a window of vulnerability in which neither the current cache nor the upper level cache will have a valid copy of the block, which breaks the invariant.
+If the `PutS` is not handled right after the flush, then there is a window of vulnerability in which neither the current cache nor the upper level cache will have a valid copy of the block, which breaks the invariant.
-If the check does not pass, however, then the `PUTS` is essentially a no-op, and the handling concludes by removing the requestor as a sharer, and then sending back an explicit ACK, and eventually calling `cleanUpEvent()`.
+If the check does not pass, however, then the `PutS` is essentially a no-op, and the handling concludes by removing the requestor as a sharer, and then sending back an explicit ACK, and eventually calling `cleanUpEvent()`.

-For all `_D` version states that indicate an ongoing fetch, the `PUTS` races with the fetch only if it is from the first sharer of the sharer list (otherwise it is just a no-op).
+For all `_D` version states that indicate an ongoing fetch, the `PutS` races with the fetch only if it is from the first sharer of the sharer list (otherwise it is just a no-op).
 If this is true, then the method will first conclude the fetch by updating the ACK counter, the `responses` map, and then calling `retry()` to retry the original event that caused the fetch.
 The state also transits from the `_D` version to the stable version as well.
 The method then checks whether the requestor is the last upper level sharer of the block.
-If true, then the `PUTS` should also be handled as early as possible after the state transits back to a stable state, such that the non-inclusiveness invariant is not broken.
+If true, then the `PutS` should also be handled as early as possible after the state transits back to a stable state, such that the non-inclusiveness invariant is not broken.
-To this end, the method finds the oldest entry in the MSHR after which the `PUTS` can be processed.
+To this end, the method finds the oldest entry in the MSHR after which the `PutS` can be processed.
-For this method specifically, the `PUTS` will be either inserted as the third event in the MSHR, if the second event is an external event or it is in progress, or as the second event, if otherwise.
+For this method specifically, the `PutS` will be either inserted as the third event in the MSHR, if the second event is an external event or it is in progress, or as the second event, if otherwise.

 ##### handlePutE()

 Method `handlePutE()` handles the write back of an exclusive block from the upper level.
-For `E` and `M` state blocks, the `PUTE` indicates that the upper level owner has given up the ownership, and hence the current level must allocate a data array entry for the block, if there is not one present.
+For `E` and `M` state blocks, the `PutE` indicates that the upper level owner has given up the ownership, and hence the current level must allocate a data array entry for the block, if there is not one present.
 The event is first inserted into the MSHR, and if the insertion is successful, an eviction is attempted by calling `processDataMiss()`.